 Only high school classes and a few junior high classes actually have homework.
 All kindergarten and elementary classes are enrichment only.
-Co-op is supposed to lift our burdens, not increase them, so co-op is all about projects, experiments, educational games, re-enactments, learning activities, discussion, debate, arts and crafts that can be completed during class time.
+Co-op lifts our burdens, rather than increases them, so co-op is all about experiments and activities that can be completed during class time.
 We do not want elementary students and their parents stressing over homework in addition to regular studies at home.
 Co-op should not interfere or restrict family time.
 Plus, only the parents know how their child learns, and that child should be free to learn that way without pressure to conform to the majority.
-As a result, the responsibility for homework is placed on teenagers, who are earning high school credits and should be learning how to manage their time anyway, particularly in preparation for college.
+As a result, the responsibility for homework is placed on teenagers, who are earning high school credits and should be learning how to adapt to other teaching styles and manage their time anyway, particularly in preparation for college.
 Nevertheless, because some families use a different curriculum at home, we try to be reasonable regarding homework even for high schoolers.

 Too many illnesses

 We do not want co-op to be a source of illness for any family.
 A standing rule is to stay home if you or your children are sick or even just recovering from an illness.
 We have a substitutes list and a list of illnesses, and we expect members to be symptom-free for 24 hours before they return to co-op.
 Otherwise, we send you home!
 As a result, we do have a lot of absences, but we much prefer filling in for an absent parent than catching a cold from a sick child or teacher.